docker/docs/compose/compose-file/compose-versioning.md

 However, if you are using an older version of Docker and want to determine which Compose release is compatible, please refer to the [Compose release notes](https://github.com/docker/compose/releases/).
-Each set of release notes gives finer-tuned detail on which versions of Docker Engine are supported, along with compatible Compose file format versions.
+Each set of release notes gives details on which versions of Docker Engine are supported, along with compatible Compose file format versions.
 (See also, the discussion in [issue #3404](https://github.com/docker/docker.github.io/issues/3404).)
 {: .note-vanilla}